The Challenge is now open to applications, and will close to applications on 9 March 2018.

 How do you get involved?

-The competition will open to applications in January 2018, and will close to applications in March 2018.
+The Challenge is now open to applications, and will close to applications on 9 March 2018.
 Development will run from April 2018 to October 2018.

 Winning bids will be selected by a panel of leading figures from the FinTech sector.
 The competition will provide an initial round of grant funding to 6 promising proposals, who will receive £100,000 each to support the development of a prototype product.
 Next, the expert judges will select 3 to 4 teams, who will receive additional funding to bring their ideas to market.